 If there is only one person with the surname Smith and only one person with the surname Jones you can shorten the Document Description to Email Smith to Jones, but don't use just initials - Email JS to PJ - as the Document Description you enter is the name which will eventually be seen by the judge (in the Hearing Bundle), if there are legal proceedings, and needs to be readily understandable.
 If the sender or recipient is a company with a long name such as The Blue Arrow Company (United Kingdom) Limited you can abbreviate this to e.g. Blue Arrow but don't use just initials unless, perhaps, the initials are very well known such as M&S or BT.

-Invariably chronological order is the best way of organising documents in a section so, once you have checked that all document dates are correct, tap the button to sort into chronological order (see example, video).
+Invariably chronological order is the best way of organising documents in a section.
+The system you are using may do this automatically or you may need to tap a button to do this).

 When you think each document has the correct date and description you might want to go through all the documents in sequence to do a double-check.
 The quickest way to do this might be to generate a PDF bundle of documents bookmarked with the date and description of each document and use that to do the checking, clicking on each bookmark in sequence.